lilithmooncohen/t2linux-fix/readme.md

 ## Uninstallation

-To remove the suspend fix run the script again and choose uninstall.
+To remove the suspend fix run the script again and choose the uninstall option.

 ## Debugging